stemesghen/Artificial_Neural_Network_model/README.md

-# Homework 5: Design Matrix and Surrogate Modeling with Polynomial Regression
+#  Design Matrix and Surrogate Modeling with Polynomial Regression

 This project focuses on constructing surrogate models using polynomial regression techniques.
 The code demonstrates how to build a design matrix for polynomial basis functions and apply regression modeling to approximate a target function.